bachelor-2014/report/v2/hardware.md

 fully attached to the carriage as the holes of the component are a bit too small.
 But it is still very firmly attached.

-The final part of the hardware are the electronics, which are described in the next section.

 ## Electronics
 In order to make the robotic platform actually do something, we need some kind of electronics to control the stepper motors, limit switches, and RC servo motors.
-As mentioned, an Arduino board as used in Splotbot is not sufficient, as it is in the way of the robotic platform being completely stand alone.
+As mentioned, an Arduino board as used in Splotbot is not sufficient, as it is in the way of the robotic platform being completely standalone.
 This is because the logic contained in the Arduino board is the execution of simple instructions, whereas the needed image analysis and processing requires more powerful hardware.
-At the same time we need to keep the price of the robot low.
 This is why we for this project decided to use a BeagleBone Black as the brain of the robot.
 Figure \ref{fig:evobot_electronics} shows a picture of the electronics of the EvoBot.